Isaaq genocide: Mass killings

 Atrocities committed by government forces in Berbera are especially notable because no fighting between government forces and SNM had taken place there, and as such the government had no pretext to commit atrocities against Isaaq civilians in Berbera (and other Isaaq settlements not attacked by SNM).
 According to Human Rights Watch, the city had suffered "some of the worst abuses of the war even though the SNM never attacked Berbera".

-As soon as news of the SNM's attack on Burao reached government authorities in Berbera, the city was completely blocked and hundreds of people were arrested.
+As soon as news of the SNM's attack on Burao reached government authorities in Berbera, the city was completely blocked, and hundreds of people were arrested.
 "More than 700 experienced worse deaths than had occurred elsewhere in the region."
 Methods of killing included the slitting of throats, garrotting, the cutting of the back of the neck, and getting severely disabled by beating with clubs before getting shot.
 The killings took place near the airport at a site about 10 kilometers from Berbera, and were conducted at night.
 The victims were killed in batches of 30-40.
-Most of them were men of fighting age that "the army feared would join the SNM," a few women were also among the victims.
+Most of them were men of fighting age that "the army feared would join the SNM," and a few women were also among the victims.

 Between June and the end of September, government forces as well as armed Ethiopian (Ogadeni) refugees continued to raid the immediate vicinity of Berbera as well as the villages between Berbera and Hargeisa.
-The attacks included the burning of villages, the killing of villagers, raping of women, confiscation of livestock and the arrest and detention of elders in Berbera.
+The attacks included the burning of villages, the killing of villagers, the raping of women, confiscation of livestock, and the arrest and detention of elders in Berbera.
 Some of these villages included Da'ar-buduq, which lies half-way between Hargeisa and Berbera; Dara-Godle, which lies 20 kilometers southwest of Berbera; Sheikh Abdal, near the central Mandera Prison; Dubato; Dala, located east of Mandera Prison; and Lasa-Da'awo.

-The genocide continued in Berbera as late into the conflict as August 1990, when a group of 20 civilians were executed by the military in reprisal for an SNM ambush that happened in Dubar, near Berbera, the incident demonstrated that "the genocide continued in Berbera longer than other cities."
+The genocide continued in Berbera as late into the conflict as August 1990, when a group of 20 civilians was executed by the military in reprisal for an SNM ambush that happened in Dubar, near Berbera, the incident demonstrated that "the genocide continued in Berbera longer than other cities."

 Burning of Isaaq civilians in Berbera

 Human Rights Watch's Africa Watch also reported the case of 11 Isaaq men, some of whom were nomads, being arrested by the government on the outskirts of Berbera.
 They were accused of helping the SNM.
-The Marine Commander of Berbera, Colonel Muse 'Biqil', along with two other senior military officers ordered the 11 nomads be burnt alive.
+The Marine Commander of Berbera, Colonel Muse 'Biqil', along with two other senior military officers, ordered the 11 nomads to be burnt alive.
 The burnt nomads were buried in a spot about 10 kilometers east of Batalale, a communal beach and tourist spot in Berbera.